I’m going to presume that you know what a bivvy bag is and why it’s so fun to use. If you don’t, click that link in the previous sentence. Thanks.

 Let’s get real about a normally unspoken truth.

 Bivvy Bagging Is About Managing Your Fear Of Looking Weird

 There.
 I said it.

-If you’re camping in a tent, people will understand at a glance what you’re doing.
+If you sleep outside the normal way, camping in a tent, people will understand at a glance what you’re doing.
 They might wrinkle their noses if they’re not into the outdoors thing, they might not be happy about it if you’re trespassing, but they’ll get what you’re doing, instantly.